Uncertainty Prediction for Deep Sequential Regression Using Meta Models: Method

 whereby dedicated output nodes of the network generate $\hat{y}_t$ and $\hat{z}_t$, and $\beta$ is a hyper-parameter trading off the base with the meta loss.
 Thus, one part of the network tackles the base task, minimizing the base residual, while another models the residual as the eventual measure of uncertainty.
-As done in \cite{Kendall2017_whatuncertainty}, one can argue that the base objective minimizes the epistemic (parametric) uncertainty, while the meta objective captures the aleatoric uncertainty present in the data.
+As done in \citep{Kendall2017_whatuncertainty}, one can argue that the base objective minimizes the epistemic (parametric) uncertainty, while the meta objective captures the aleatoric uncertainty present in the data.
 Due to their interaction, the base loss is influenced by the estimated uncertainty encouraging it to focus on feature-space regions with lower aleatoric uncertainty.
-Moreover, the base model is encouraged to encode the input in ways suitable for uncertainty quantification.
+Moreover, we conjecture, the DNN base model is encouraged to encode the input in ways suitable for uncertainty quantification.

 Figure \ref{Fig:EncDecArch} shows an overview of a sequential DNN architecture applied throughout our study.
 It includes a base encoder-decoder pair and a meta decoder connected to them.
-Each of these contains a recurrent memory cell - the LSTM \cite{Hochreiter1997}.
-The role of the encoder is to process the sequential input, $\mathbf{x}$, to compress its information in a context vector and pass it to the base decoder.
-The recurrent decoder produces the regression output $\mathbf{\hat{y}}$ in $M$ time steps.
-Evolving in time, both base LSTMs update their internal states $b_t$ and $h_t$ (see Fig. \ref{Fig:EncDecArch}), with the last state, $b_N$, serving as the starting context in the decoder.
-The decoder consumes its own prediction from the previous time step as input to generate the next output.
-This architecture has gained wide popularity in applications such as speech-to-text \cite{Chiu2018_encdecSTT, tuske2019_encdecSpeech}, text-to-speech \cite{Sotelo2017_encdecTTS}, machine translation \cite{Sutskever2014_seq2seq}, and image captioning \cite{Rennie2016_encdecImCaptioning}.
+Each of these contains a recurrent memory cell - the LSTM \citep{Hochreiter1997}.
+The role of the encoder is to process the sequential input, $\mathbf{x}$, compress its information in a context vector and pass it to the base decoder.
+The recurrent decoder produces the regression output $\mathbf{\hat{y}}$ in $M$ time steps feeding its predictions as input in the next time steps.
+Evolving in time, both base LSTMs update their internal states $b_t$ and $h_t$, whereby the last state, $b_N$, serves as the context vector for the decoder.
+This architecture has gained wide popularity in applications such as speech-to-text \citep{Chiu2018_encdecSTT, tuske2019_encdecSpeech}, text-to-speech \citep{Sotelo2017_encdecTTS}, machine translation \citep{Sutskever2014_seq2seq}, and image captioning \citep{Rennie2016_encdecImCaptioning}.
 Following the MM concept, we attach an additional decoder (the meta decoder) via connections to the encoder and decoder outputs.
 The context vector, $b_N$, is transformed by a fully connected layer (FCN in Figure \ref{Fig:EncDecArch}), and both the $\hat{y}_t$ output as well as the internal state, $h_t$, are fed into the meta component.
 As mentioned above, the meta decoder generates uncertainty estimates, $\hat{z}_t$.